raniamarhoni/GuessTheFlagGame/README.md

 I've left testing after each function to make sure all the testing stays correct while building the rest of the game.

+While making another function to get the options the user can click, I realised it had an error as it was trying to access an array from another to make it easier i combined the 2 functions together as there wasn't a need to seperate it.

 ## Deployment

 ## Credits